aperofsky/aperofsky.github.io/_pages/outreach.md

   <figcaption>Hosts of "They Blinded Me with Science" on KVRX, Fall 2016.
 Photo by Ian M. Wright </figcaption>
 </figure>

 - 2011-2017: Volunteer and co-organizer, [Science Under the Stars](https://scienceunderthestars.org/), Austin, TX.
 SUTS is a free, monthly public outreach lecture series founded and organized by graduate students in the Department of Integrative Biology at UT-Austin.
-SUTS provides a venue for graduate students to communicate their research to the public.
+SUTS provides a venue for graduate students to communicate their research to the broader public.
 In Fall 2016, I gave a presentation on [lemur ecology, evolutionary history, and conservation efforts](https://thedailytexan.com/2016/11/14/science-under-the-stars-lecture-features-lemurs/).

 ## Science writing